12 Free Computer Science Summer Programs for High School Students

 Eligibility: Applicants must be at least 17 years old by the program’s start date (they can be either rising high school seniors or have recently graduated high school)

-The Clark Scholars Program is a highly selective and prestigious seven-week summer residential program that accepts only 12 students per cohort.
+The Clark Scholars Program is a highly selective seven-week summer residential program that accepts only 12 students per cohort.
 Additionally, Texas Tech pays students a $750 stipend at the end of the program.
-Successful candidates can choose a research area of interest and benefit from one-on-one mentorship by Texas Tech faculty.
-Students can choose either the Computer Science or Electrical and Computer Engineering track.
-Previous Clark scholars’ research projects include Sonnet Xu’s “An Interactive 3D Visualization Tool for Dynamic Synaptic Networks” and Anqi Hu’s “Optimal GPU Frequency Selection: Using Workload-Unique Power and Performance Predictions.”
+Successful candidates can choose a research area of interest and will benefit from one-on-one mentorship by Texas Tech faculty.
+You can choose either the Computer Science or Electrical and Computer Engineering track.
+Previous Clark scholars’ research projects include “An Interactive 3D Visualization Tool for Dynamic Synaptic Networks” and “Optimal GPU Frequency Selection: Using Workload-Unique Power and Performance Predictions.”
 You can see a list of research projects here.
+To learn more about this program, check out our complete guide here.

 Location: Massachusetts Institute of Technology (Cambridge, MA)